Gill, in his commentary, gives us a useful summary of this chapter.

 ‘Though less prominent than some of their Levitical colleagues, from time to time the gatekeepers made a vital contribution to national life, notably under the high priest Jehoiada, 2 Chronicles 23:4-6 / 2 Chronicles 23:19, and in the reigns of Hezekiah, 2 Chronicles 31:14-19, and Josiah, 2 Chronicles 34:9-13.’

-Gill, in his commentary, says the following.
+Gill, in his commentary, says the following, concerning the lots, 1 Chronicles 26:13-16.

-‘They casted lots to determine at which gate each should stand, who at this gate, and who at the other, as well the small as the great, according to the house of their fathers, for every gate meaning, not little ones and grown persons in a family, but the smaller and poorer families, and the larger and richer ones, had their places assigned them at the several gates, as the lot directed; they did not go according to the dignity and precedence of their families, but according to lot.’
+‘They casted lots to determine at which gate each should stand, who at this gate, and who at the other, as well the small as the great, according to the house of their fathers, for every gate meaning, not little ones and grown persons in a family, but the smaller and poorer families, and the larger and richer ones, had their places assigned them at the several gates, as the lot directed, they did not go according to the dignity and precedence of their families, but according to lot.’

 Barnes, in his commentary, says the following.